2001–02 Los Angeles Kings season

-The 2001–02 Los Angeles Kings season was the Kings' 35th season in the National Hockey League.
+The 2001–02 Los Angeles Kings season was the Kings' 35th season in the National Hockey League (NHL).
+Los Angeles hosted the 52nd National Hockey League All-Star Game, which took place on February 2, 2002.

 Offseason

+Mattias Norstrom was named team captain.

 Regular season

+Head coach Andy Murray was involved in a car crash on February 15, suffering four broken ribs, a separated shoulder, and later symptoms of post-concussion syndrome.
+Assistant coach Dave Tippett served as interim head coach until Murray returned to the team on March 6.

 The Kings tied the Red Wings for most power-play goals scored during the regular season, with 73, and had the best power-play percentage, at 20.68%.

-All-Star game

-The 52nd National Hockey League All-Star Game took place on February 2, 2002, at the Staples Center in Los Angeles, California.
-The final score was World 8, North America 5.